-  Since 1988 the FPU program has organized and managed participation in wood products supply trade shows to benefit the wood-using industry in New York.
+Since 1988, the Forest Utilization program has organized and managed participation in wood products supply trade shows to benefit the wood-using industry in New York.
 Trade shows provide the opportunity to educate wood products buyers from various regions of the country about the capabilities of producers in New York.
-In addition, industry directories produced by FPU are provided to buyers in order to help facilitate business contacts with New York companies.
+In addition, industry directories produced by the Forest Utilization Program are provided to buyers in order to help facilitate business contacts with New York companies.

 The program also serves as liaison to a number of federal and state grant programs aimed at promoting forest-based economic development.
 Additionally, the program serves state or local economic development organizations in an advisory role on various projects dealing with expansion of existing wood-using industry or the siting of new industry.

-The FPU program becomes involved in, or provides advisement on, issues (e.g.-state or local government proposed legislation and/or rulemaking) that affect the state's wood products industry.
-As the sole office in New York State government with a comprehensive understanding of the industry, the program serves an important role in lending knowledge and objective viewpoints to a variety of government agencies, non-governmental organizations and other partners/entities on a variety of forest utilization issues.
+The Forest Utilization program becomes involved in, or provides advisement on, issues (e.g.-state or local government proposed legislation and/or rulemaking) that affect the state's wood products industry.
+As the only office in New York State government with a comprehensive understanding of the industry, the program serves an important role in lending knowledge and objective viewpoints to a variety of government agencies, non-governmental organizations and other partners/entities on a variety of forest utilization issues.